 What is Hanami?
 Viewing Cherry Blossoms!

-Everyone in Japan, Japanese and tourists alike, are looking forward to enjoying hanami, the simple event of admiring the cherry blossoms which marks the arrival of Spring in Japan.
+Everyone in Japan, Japanese and tourists alike, are looking forward to enjoying hanami 花見, the admiring of the cherry blossoms which marks the arrival of Spring in Japan.
 The symbolic importance and charm of the cherry blossom lie in its ephemeral aspect — beauty doesn’t last forever — and in the fact that the start of hanami varies year to year.
-Fortunately, there are some ways to schedule and prepare for a trip in Japan according to the cherry blossom calendar.
+Fortunately, there are some ways to schedule and prepare for a trip to Japan by using the cherry blossom calendar.

 According to a recent online survey, most Japanese see sakura blossoms as the most significant sign of spring.
-Other answers included changing their wardrobe or the start of a new job or school year.
+Other answers included changing out their winter wardrobe or starting a new job or school year.
 I also thought about it and I would call it Spring when the grass starts to grow.
 For me, it is grass instead of sakura or other flowers, because, in Canada, where I spent a relatively long period of my life, blooming flowers come later, when the snow is gone.
 So green grass is enough for me!

 How To Enjoy Hanami in Public Places